-The Jaquet Droz Grande Seconde Quantieme offers us the familiar 8-shaped dial layout that now offers the delighted audience not only off-centered hours and minutes as well as a prominent seconds sub-dial, but also adds to the grand total a simple, yet elegant calendar indicator.
+The Jaquet Droz Grande Seconde Quantieme offers us the familiar 8-shaped dial layout that now offers the delighted audience not only off-centered hours and minutes as well as prominent seconds sub-dial but also adds to the grand total a simple, yet elegant calendar indicator.

-Thanks to the clever use of a calendar display with a stick-shaped pointer, the new watch now sports more elaborated, while still simplistic and refined, design.
+Thanks to the clever use of a calendar display with a stick-shaped pointer, the new watch now sports a more elaborated, while still simplistic and refined, design.
 With both sub-dials equipped with their own pair of hands, the watch looks even more balanced, at least on these static photos that we publish today.

 The Arabic and Roman numerals on the chapter rings are not particularly large but are still bigger than similar indicators used in chronographs with calendars.